 Depraved Sense of God

-But since man is depraved and darkened by sin, although not totally, he needs the help of God’s Spirit for him to understand God’s promises.
-It is the second half of the truth: man has free will to believe or reject Christ, but he won’t come to Christ without the help and wooing of the Holy Spirit.
-“But when He, the Spirit of truth, comes, He will guide you into all the truth . . .
-No one can come to Me unless the Father who sent Me draws him.”
+But since man is depraved and darkened by sin, although not totally, he needs the help of God’s Spirit to understand God’s promises.
+It is the second half of the truth: man has free will to believe in or reject Christ, but he won’t come to Christ without the help and wooing of the Holy Spirit.
+“But when He, the Spirit of truth, comes, He will guide you into all the truth… No one can come to Me unless the Father who sent Me draws him.”
 (John 16:13; 6:44)

-In Acts 10, we find Cornelius, a non-Jew, who was better than many Calvinists spiritually even before his salvation.
-God, through Luke’s pen, did not describe him as one totally depraved:
+In Acts 10, we meet Cornelius, a non-Jew who was spiritually superior to many Calvinists even before his conversion.
+God, through Luke’s pen, did not describe him as totally depraved:

 Calvinarminians Believe that God’s Sovereign Will Does Not Mean the Dissolution of the Human Will

 If we were to ask the hyper-Calvinist about Cornelius, he would say that God’s sovereign grace leads Cornelius to believe or that he was chosen to believe and couldn’t resist God.

 “Calvinarminians,” like myself, believe that God’s sovereign will does not mean the human will’s dissolution.
 Just as man is not totally depraved, so he is not devoid of the power to choose.